Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

-The following Corollary illustrate the benefits of the bound in a simple scenario when the multiplier function can only take two values and the regulating threshold divides the higher value from the lower one.
+The following corollary illustrates the benefits of the bound in a simple scenario (shown in Figure \ref{Figure::step_z}) when the multiplier function can only take two values and the regulating threshold divides the higher value from the lower one (this is the case of the ``Step'' multiplier function used in the numerical experiments in Section \ref{Section::Experimental_Results}).

-The term that hurts regret the most $(1/t)$ is multiplied only by $g_{\text{low}}$, and not by $g_{\text{high}}$.
+The term $\theta(1/t)$ that hurts regret most is multiplied only by $g_{\text{low}}$, and not by $g_{\text{high}}$.
 When the rewards are high (and so is the possible regret), only terms of order $o(1/t)$ are present.
-If exploration were permitted during the high reward zone, there would have been large terms of $g_{\text{high}} /t$, which is what the algorithm is designed to avoid.
+If exploration were permitted during the high reward zone (as is the case when using the standard $\varepsilon$-greedy algorithm), large terms $g_{\text{high}}$ would affect the regret, which is what Algorithm \ref{Algorithm::epsilon_threshold} is designed to avoid.
+In this case it does not matter where we put the threshold as long as it is above $g_{\text{low}}$ and below $g_{\text{high}}$.
+In Appendix \ref{Appendix::Unknown_G_th} we generalize Theorem \ref{Theorem::epsilon_z} to the case when the function $G(t)$ is not known but estimated by $H(t)$.
+(The method used in Appendix \ref{Appendix::Unknown_G_th} is easily applied to the following theorems too when $G(t)$ is not known).